EvenLegion/Helix/apps/arbiter/docs/event-commands.md

 ## Overview
 - Track participation in one or more voice/stage channels
-- Group multiple channels into a single event review
+- Group multiple channels into a single event review (sessions are grouped via a root session)
 - Autocomplete merit type selection
-- Clean up bot-created channels after the event ends
+- Clean up bot-created channels after the event ends (when they become empty)

 ## Permissions you need
 - You must be able to invoke slash commands in the server.